behroozsepehry/scheduler/README.md

    * Export History → downloads a JSON file of the full saved history.
    * Import History → select a previously exported history JSON to replace the current saved history.
 (Always keep a backup.)

+8. Punt tasks: Click the right arrow (→) button next to any task to punt it to the next day

 Tip: Press Enter while focused on the task name or duration inputs to quickly add a task.